klyw1998/LiangyaweiKuang/courses.md

 - Advanced Artificial Intelligence;

 ### I Finished 41 credits in the first one and a half years during my MPhil :)))
-The Minimum Credit Requirement is
+The Minimum Credit Requirement is:
 15 credits for MPhil in Robotics and Autonomous Systems
 / 12 credits for PhD in Physics
 / 15 credits for PhD in Electronic and Computer Engineering